deve-sh/Tranquil/Setup Instructions.md

 # Setup Instructions

 - Clone the Repository
-- In the `backend` folder create a `.env` file with the following content structure:
+- In the `backend` folder create a `.env` file with the following content structure and populate the values suiting your AWS Project (You would need an EC2 Image pre-built with Node.js and Git Installed into a volume):

 ```env
 DB_URL=